marionm/weatherman/README.md

 *Daemonizing*

 The gem installs a 'weatherman' executable to your path.
-Pass as many Weatherman scripts to it as you want, each of which will be loaded and run in the background.
+Provide it with paths to Weatherman scripts (or folders containing them).
+If provided with no arguments, it will check /etc/weatherman.d for scripts.

 ## License